vsekhar/fabula/docs/design.md

  * Scale:
    * Consensus service requires storage (logging) that scales with number of transactions (for however long records need to be kept)
    * Lock service requires storage that scales with number of locks
+ * Cannot do this without semantic integration
+   * Not only does BankA want to know that BankB is particpating in the transaction, BankA wants to know that there is a debit of $10 from BankB before BankA will credit $10.
+   * So some cross-origin content visibility is needed for cross-origin transactions
+   * But how much visibility?
+The whole transaction (including upstream and downstream parts)?
+Who decides?
+How does the client construct a transaction and sub-parts to share with each of the participants?
+   * Two-way trust?
+At a minimum, BankA needs to say "I want verification from BankB" and BankB needs to say "I will permit sharing transaction details with BankA."

+## Other ideas

+ * Hashgraph: all nodes replicate a git-like graph of events (including gossip events)
+   * Node-local repos have all information needed to run deterministic ordering algorithms that do not require communication
+   * Storage requirements scale with number of gossip messages, not number of transactions
+   * Transactions can be batched into fewer gossip events, so probably not that bad
+   * Nodes sign their own transactions locally
+   * Nodes build up trust over time via gossiping known-good information (information that can be verified by multiple sources)
+   * Resilient to <1/3 bad actors
+   * Global complete record stored at every node (though nodes don't need to store all history if they trust some starting point)
+     * New nodes just need a single hash to use as their "root", can get it from a trusted source and validate over time
+   * No central server
+   * 100k messages per second (?)
+   * All messages available to all nodes